uwaiseibna2/GAP/README.md

 # GAP Input
 GAP takes in two required input files and an optional third input file.

-**Input 1**: Tab-delimited text file with n rows and two columns, where n is the number of species.
+**Input 1**: Tab-delimited text file with _n_ rows and two columns, where n is the number of species.
 The first column should contain the species name, and the second column should refer to the phenotype status in that species, with 0 indicating absence, 1 indicating presence, and NA indicating unknown.
-For example, see https://github.com/uwaiseibna2/GAP/blob/main/data-raw/species.txt.

-**Input 2**: FASTA file containing multiple sequence alignments for the n species at _g_ genomic regions.
+**Input 2**: FASTA file containing multiple sequence alignments for the _n_ species at _g_ genomic regions.
 Each header should include the species name followed by a space and an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
-Each region must contain sequences for all n species.
-If the region is entirely absent in a species, then a sequence of gaps "-" can be used for that species, i.e., sample file [Input 2](https://github.com/uwaiseibna2/GAP/blob/main/data-raw/sample-dataset.fa).
+Each region must contain sequences for all _n_ species.
+If the region is entirely absent in a species, then a sequence of gaps "-" can be used for that species.

 **Input 3 (optional)**: A text file containing the phylogenetic tree of the n species in Newick format.
-No distances should be included, and the species name should match the first input file, i.e., sample file [Input 3](https://github.com/uwaiseibna2/GAP/blob/main/data-raw/phylogeny.txt) where n = 59 (species used in GAP).
+No distances should be included, and the species name should match the first input file.